A recurrence for certain Tutte polynomials: Case of connected graphs

 We have seen that Eq. $\left( 1.1\right) $ is the special case of Eq. $ \left( 1.3\right) $ obtained for $x=1$ and $y=q$.
-Moreover, for any connected graph $G$ such that $\left| V\left( G\right) \right| =n$, we deduce from the definition of the Tutte polynomial used in the proof of Theorem 1 that:
+Moreover, for any connected graph $G$ such that $\left| V\left( G\right) \right| =n$, we deduce from the definition of the Tutte polynomial used in the proof of Theorem 1.1 that:

 where the sum is over the spanning connected subgraphs of $G$.
-By applying this formula, Eq. $\left( 1.1\right) $ could be directly proven in a similar way to the proof of Theorem 1 with the decomposition:
+By applying this formula, Eq. $\left( 1.1\right) $ could be directly proved in a way similar to the proof of Theorem 1.1, using the decomposition: